nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Add/Remove Participant to/from event by index

-This feature allows Managera users to quickly add/remove participant to/from event according to the current filtered list of events and participant visible to user.
+This feature allows Managera users to quickly add/remove Participant to/from event according to the current filtered list of events and Participant visible to user.

 #### Implementation Details